activiteOCR/CodeHawks---Findings/First-Flight-#13-Baba-Marta.md

 ## Vulnerability Details

-in `MartenitsaVoting` developers have assigned the variable duration 1 days as value which is equivalent to 86,400 seconds (24 hours x 60 minutes x 60 seconds).
+In `MartenitsaVoting` developers have assigned the variable duration 1 days as value which is equivalent to 86,400 seconds (24 hours x 60 minutes x 60 seconds).

 ```cpp
  uint256 public duration = 1 days;